yeraldiloera/yeraldiloera/README.md

 - 👋 Hello, I’m @yeraldiloera, my pronouns are She/Her/Ella
 - 👀 I’m interested in genomic and physiological evolutionary responses to contaminants
 - 🌱 I’m currently studying signatures of selection on american alligators exposed to pesticides
-- 💞️ I’m looking to collaborate on genomic and transcriptomic analyses
 - 📫 Reach me at: yeraldiloera@gmail.com

 <!---